 There have been cases where someone has died as a result of a faulty automatic door.
 So, how do you, the architect, make sure the doors that are installed for your project are safe?

-Simply, ensure they are full skilled.
+Simply, ensure they are fully skilled.
 The BS EN16005 accredited by City & Guilds by the Automatic Door Installation is the safest and securest option.

-Not only do those qualified pass an exam and get registered with City & Guilds but they have weeks of learning and hands on training to guarantee they are to the highest standards.
+Not only do those who are qualified pass an exam and get registered with City & Guilds but they have weeks of learning and hands-on training as well as practical assessments to guarantee they are to the highest standards.